 You will want to ensure you are using the latest BIOS version available.
 Instructions for checking the BIOS version and performing an upgrade for the 13th generation models can be found here in the Framework knowledgebase.

 Lenovo ThinkPad X1 Carbon (10th-generation)

 The 10th-generation ThinkPad X1 Carbon with a 12th-generation Intel Core processor is a recommended option for the SecureDrop Workstation beginning with Qubes 4.1.
-If you plan to use it, you will want to ensure the BIOS is up-to date by following these instructions: Automatic BIOS Updates.
+If you plan to use it: